biblibre/omeka-s-module-Selection/README.md

 [Selection] is a module for [Omeka S] that allows any visitor to store selected resources through sessions.
 The selected resources can be saved in multiple selections with a label to simplify management.
+The selection can be dynamic too when a search query is used.

 Furthermore, when the module [Bulk Export] is installed, it is possible to export them instantly to common formats, included common spreadsheet formats.